pylover/khayyam/sphinx/index.rst

 An aware object has sufficient knowledge of applicable algorithmic and political time adjustments, such as time zone and daylight saving time information, to locate itself relative to other aware objects.
-An aware object is used to represent a specific moment in time that is not open to interpretation.
+An aware object is used to represent a specific moment in time that is not open for additional interpretation such as local timezone and DST tracking.

 A naive object does not contain enough information to unambiguously locate itself relative to other date/time objects.
 Whether a naive object represents